MonuVerma-02/MyMovieApp/README.md

 # My Movie App

-My Movie is a simple App to explore and watch movie trailers according to categories.
+My Movie is a simple App to explore and watch movie trailer according to categories.
 <br/>

 ### Features